yoyoberenguer/IndexMapping/README.md

 3D model = [RGB1, RGB4, RGB7]
            [RGB2, RGB5, RGB8]
            [RGB3, RGB6, RGB9]

-After transposing the buffer we can observed that the 3d equivalent model is an array with row & columns swapped.
-This operation would be identical to a numpy transpose function such as : 3darray.transpose(1, 0, 2)

 ```
+After transposing the buffer we can observed that the 3d
+equivalent model is an array with `row & columns swapped`.
+This operation would be identical to a numpy transpose
+function such as : 3darray `transpose(1, 0, 2)`

 ## Installation